 I Can Camp!

-- Hands-on instruction on setting up camp, camp cooking and more from our experienced I Can Camp! crew.
+- Hands-on instruction on setting up camp, starting a campfire, camp cooking and more from our experienced I Can Camp! crew.

-- Use of tent, air mattresses, cook stove and other gear.
+- Use of tent, air mattresses, cook stove and other gear included.

 How much does it cost?